NSHipster/articles/2019-07-15-formatter.md

 {% error %}
-There are so many formatters in Apple SDKs that it's impossible to keep them all working memory.
+There are so many formatters in Apple SDKs that it's impossible to keep them all in working memory.
 Apparently, this is as true of computers as it is for humans;
 at the time of writing,
 [searching for "formatter" on developer.apple.com](https://developer.apple.com/search/?q=formatter&type=Reference)